-The healthcare industry has tried for many years to administer telehealth services, but due to lack of infrastructure, implementation has been slow.
-However, the COVID 19 pandemic acted as a catalyst and drove rapid adaptation of infrastructure for virtual consultation services.
-According to the Center for Disease Control (CDC), telehealth visits increased by 154% in 2020, compared to 2019.
+The healthcare industry has tried for many years to administer telehealth services, but due to lack of infrastructure and other factors implementation has been slow.
+However, the COVID 19 pandemic acted as a catalyst and drove rapid adoption of infrastructure for virtual consultation services.
+According to the Center for Disease Control (CDC), telehealth visits increased by 154% in 2020 compared to 2019.
 With telemedicine’s rapid adoption rate, it has the potential to redefine the way the healthcare system operates, delivers care, and manages cost.

 Delivering exceptional care conveniently and promptly via mobile technology is an excellent addition to healthcare solutions.
 But, like any technology, telehealth has pros and cons to consider.